Sundeep7/exercise1/README.md

 1. Global and modular initialization and structuring of SCSS.
 2. Creation of modular app: focusing breaking of components.
 3. Placeholders propotions are used in whole app in place of actual images.
+4. Hot loading.
-4. Additional: Lazy Loaded feature - modular app based implementation.
+5. Additional: Lazy Loaded feature - modular app based implementation.
+Angular with webpack is also implemented for chunk optimization, teplating, hot loading etc.

 Note: Exact test content is not used, each component is represented in build and used text that makes sense for each of those components.